List of Bundesliga clubs eliminated from the DFB-Pokal by amateur sides: Milestones

 Bayern's cup trouble continued in the following years.
-Not an amateur side, second Bundesliga club FC Homburg nevertheless produced a shock result when it beat Bayern Munich in Munich in 1991, winning 4–2 after extra time.
+Not an amateur side, 2.
+Bundesliga club FC Homburg nevertheless produced a shock result when it beat Bayern Munich in Munich in 1991, winning 4–2 after extra time.
 Bayern produced another surprise in 1994, when it went out in the first round to village club TSV Vestenbergsgreuth, losing 1–0.
 In the same season, Bayern's reserve side knocked out two Bundesliga clubs, Werder Bremen and VfB Stuttgart.
-On 13 January 2021, Bayern lost to 2nd Division Holstein Kiel 2-2 (PSO 6-5) in what can only be described as a shocking defeat.
+On 13 January 2021, Bayern lost to second-division Holstein Kiel 2-2 (PSO 6-5) in another shocking defeat.

 In 1995, 1.
 FC Köln lost on penalties to SpVgg Beckum, after a nil-all draw after regular time.
 The Cologne club thereby became only the second side in the history of the German Cup to go out as a Bundesliga club to a fourth division team.
-Regionalliga Süd club SV Sandhausen, having fallen behind twice in its game against VfB Stuttgart, nevertheless was able to force a draw after extra time, followed by a lengthy penalty shoot out, which Sandhausen eventually won 15–14.
+Regionalliga Süd club SV Sandhausen, having fallen behind twice in its game against VfB Stuttgart, nevertheless was able to force a draw after extra time, followed by a lengthy penalty shoot-out, which Sandhausen eventually won 15–14.

 The Regionalliga club Energie Cottbus in 1996–97 became the second third division side to reach the cup final, when it knocked out Bundesliga teams MSV Duisburg, FC St. Pauli and Karlsruher SC to lose 2–0 to VfB Stuttgart in the final.

 In 1997–98, Eintracht Trier of the tier three Regionalliga West/Südwest wrote German Cup history when the club knocked both Schalke 04 and Borussia Dortmund out of the cup in the space of six weeks.
 Schalke had won the UEFA Cup the previous year, while Dortmund had won the Champions League.
 Trier disposed of both, winning 1–0 and 2–1, and went all the way to the semi-finals before going out to MSV Duisburg on penalties.